Sansevieria Ballyi Care: Growing Dwarf Snake Plants

 You will not experience any serious growing problems under normal conditions.

 The most common issue with this plant is over watering as it is very quick to rot in wet soil.
 Overwatering the plant will attract mold and fungal growth and cause rotting of roots.
 It makes the roots turn brown and mushy.
-As it progresses, leaves also turn yellow, wilted and droop low.
+As it progresses, dark green leaves also turn yellow, wilted and droop low.
 They later become mushy as well.

 Don’t leave the dwarf snake plant outside when the temperature goes below 55 °F (13 °C) as it can cause cold damage to the plant resulting in scarred leaves.